-I don’t typically dedicate much of my writing on this blog to feminism (except, of course, for this post).
+I don’t typically dedicate much of my writing on this blog to feminism.
 I enjoy reading the well thought out pieces that appear on The F-Word link-up each month and always leave me with little niggling thoughts (like Brita’s hilarious satire on married names and Kelly’s thoughts on sexist language), but they just never seemed to warrant a full post.

 If I’m being completely honest, though, I think the lack of feminism on this blog has less to do with an inability to write thoughtfully on the subject and more with an insecurity regarding my own status as a feminist.